jyotiswaroop20/jyotiswaroop20/README.md

 ---

 ## ⚡ Fun Fact
-💡 “Kernel, Security & Automation are not just skills — they are the future of IT!”
+💡 “Kernel, Automation & Containers are not just skills — they are the backbone of modern IT!”